52 Different Types of Beetles in Arizona

 26. Case-bearing Leaf Beetle

-Specifically, the larvae hatch and feed on the plant before they pupate, emerge as adults and fly off.
+Specifically, the larvae hatch and feed on the plant before they pupate, emerge as adults, and fly off.
 These beetles are typically found on corn, beans, potatoes, tomatoes, cotton, soybeans, and more.

 27. Cedar Beetle

-Adults have a shiny black bodies with red or orange spots on their wing covers.
+Adults have shiny black bodies with red or orange spots on their wing covers.
 Larvae eat bark and wood, sometimes causing extensive damage to trees.

 28. Checkered Beetle

-The unique checkered pattern on its back is the most distinctive feature that distinguishes the checkered beetle from other types of beetles in Arizona.
+The checkered pattern on its back is the most distinctive feature that distinguishes the checkered beetle from other types of beetles in Arizona.
 This pattern typically consists of alternating black and white squares.

 Additionally, they are dark brown with a yellowish-orange band near the end of their thorax.
 The checkered beetle can be found worldwide, but only five states have them: Colorado, California, Utah, Nevada, and Arizona.